 In 2012, over 320 volunteer hours, a Cedar City RAP tax donation of $15,500, a $10,000 George S. and Dolores Dore Eccles Foundation grant, and many other donations were gathered to build and install a 96′ long pedestrian bridge crossing Coal Creek connecting the Cedar Canyon Nature Park trailhead to the existing trail system.
 This was the creation of our Memorial Bridge.

-We are currently working on Phase VI of the Cedar Canyon Nature Park Master Plan: The construction of an Information Destination and ADA public restroom facility.
-It will be located along the existing city trail just south of our footbridge and west of our campfire program area.
-Construction began in October 2016.
-This was made possible thanks to generous donations of materials from The Home Depot, $26,000 Utah Recreational Trails Program grant, $25,000 George S. and Dolores Dore Eccles Foundation grant, $5,000 contribution from Rocky Mountain Power, $27,500 Cedar City RAP Tax funds and Share the Love Campaign fundraiser through Findlay Subaru of St. George.
-Additionally, our Construction and Development Committee members, retired NASA architect Roy Tryon, retired contractor, owner of Terrapeutic Tractor Services and green builds enthusiast Ben Herring, and environmental specialist and permits expert Alysen Swenson, and local General Contractor Roger Thomas from Choice Builders, have donated countless hours of their time and expertise towards this project.
+Construction is currently underway for Phase VI of the Cedar Canyon Nature Park Master Plan: The construction of an Information Destination and ADA public restroom facility.
+It is located along the existing city trail just south of our footbridge and west of our campfire program area.
+Construction began in October 2016 and was made possible thanks to generous donations of materials from The Home Depot, $26,000 Utah Recreational Trails Program grant, $25,000 George S. and Dolores Dore Eccles Foundation grant, $5,000 contribution from Rocky Mountain Power, $27,500 Cedar City RAP Tax funds and Share the Love Campaign fundraiser through Findlay Subaru of St. George.
+Additionally, our Construction and Development Committee members, retired NASA architect Roy Tryon, owner of Terrapeutic Tractor Services and green builds enthusiast Ben Herring, Environmental Specialist and permits expert Alysen Swenson, and local General Contractor Roger Thomas from Choice Builders, have donated countless hours of their time and expertise towards this project.
 The Information Destination will be completed during the Summer of 2017!